visual-layer/visuallayer/README.md

 ## Datasets & Access
 We're a startup and we'd like to offer free access to the datasets as much as we can afford to.
 But in doing so, we'd also need your support.

-For each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.
-You can use the listed images in the `.csv` to improve the model by re-labeling the them or just simply remove it from the dataset.

 We're offering select `.csv` files completely free with no strings attached.
 For access to our complete dataset and exclusive beta features, all we ask is that you [sign up]((https://forms.gle/8jxPkyzeKj82kPed8)) to be a beta tester – it's completely free and your feedback will help shape the future of our platform.